yodeai/yodeai-server/README.md

-# YodeAI Server
+# Yodeai Server

-This repository contains the back-end for YodeAI.
+This repository contains the back-end for Yodeai.

 ## Setup and Local Development

 ### Prerequisites

 - Ensure you have a Python environment set up, preferably using `venv`.
+If you don't have a venv folder, create one: virtualenv venv

 ### Steps to Run Locally